 Lloyds Scholars is a unique social mobility programme run by Lloyds Banking Group.
-Partnering with leading universities across the UK, we offer students from lower income households a complete package of financial support, paid internships, a business mentor and the opportunity to develop their employability skills.
+Partnering with leading universities across the UK, we offer students from lower income households a complete package of financial support, at least one paid internship, a business mentor and the opportunity to develop their employability skills.

-Students who normally live in England, Wales or Northern Ireland must have a household income under £25,000 as defined by the Student Loans Company.
+If you are a student who is assessed for student loans in England, Wales or Northern Ireland you must have a household income under £25,000 as defined by the Student Loans Company.
 For students based in Scotland, you will need to provide proof of income verified by SAAS.
-For students who are residents of the Isle of Man, we will require confirmation of your household income via the Department of Education and Children.
 Residual household income: Your residual household income is the gross income (before tax and national insurance deductions) minus certain allowable deductions.
 These can include pension payments and allowances for other dependant children.
-More information is available from your local authority / Student Finance England or equivalent assessing agency.
+More information is available from Student Finance England or relevant student loans awarding agency.
 Please note that before being accepted into the programme, we will require proof of income.

 A confirmed offer from one of our participating universities which you have selected as your first choice.

 Accepting a participating university as an insurance choice does not satisfy the conditions relating to the Lloyds Scholars programme.
 The participating universities are:

 - University of Sheffield

 - Queen's University Belfast

 You can only apply to the Lloyds Scholars programme if you are assessed as Home UK for tuition fees by your university.

 - Start the first year of your first degree in 2020

 To apply for the programme, you must be starting your first degree in September or October 2020 at one of our participating universities.
 To apply for the programme, you must be starting your first degree in September or October 2020 at one of our participating universities